-To make sound project management choices, individuals must understand what a project lifecycle is and what factors can influence it.
-There are many different “Lifeycles” in industry and Project/Program Management (PMI, Prince2, ITIL, etc.).
-Since the lifecycle is a core component to managing projects successfully, identifying project status data across the enterprise for executing well informed decisions, and building efficiencies in managing multiple projects within an organization.
+To make sound PM choices, individuals must understand what a project lifecycle is and what factors can influence it.
+There are many different “lifeycles” in industry and project/program management (including Project Management Institute [PMI], Prince2, Information Technology Infrastructure Library ITIL[AU: spell out], etc.).
+The lifecycle is a core component to managing projects successfully: identifying project status data across the enterprise for executing well-informed decisions, and building efficiencies in managing multiple projects within an organization.

-You need to be able to properly define and manage project phases and recognize the differences between project and product life cycles.
+You the reader, [AU: specify who “you” is here] need to be able to properly define and manage project phases and recognize the differences between project and product life cycles.

-Breaking out Project Phases and Sub Stages (all part of workflow capabilities in Project Server 2010), really will enable a project organization using Project Server 2010 to outline and manage the flow of information or data that needs to be filled in, updated based upon where a project fits within the project lifecycle.
+Breaking out project phases and substages (all part of workflow capabilities in Project Server 2010) enables a project organization using Project Server 2010 to outline and manage the flow of information or data that needs to be filled in, updated based on where a project fits within the project lifecycle.

 It is also important to understand how to identify, and factor in, how project stakeholders can affect projects.

-When users are presented with a new technology, a number of factors influence their decision about how and when they will use it (Wikipedia 2011):
+According to Wikipedia, [AU: ok?]when users are presented with a new technology, a number of factors influence their decision about how and when they will use it:

-Perceived usefulness is defined as the degree to which a person believes that using a particular system would enhance his or her job performance.
+Perceived usefulness.
+The degree to which a person believes that using a particular system will enhance his or her job performance

-Perceived ease-of-use is defined as the degree to which a person believes that using a particular system would be free from effort.
+Perceived ease of use.
+The degree to which a person believes that using a particular system will be effortless.

-Figure 2.7: Sample Technical Project Lifecycle (Source: Advisicon) [02-07-technologyToSupportPPMMethodologyAndGrowthGoals.eps]

 Common Challenges

-An organization adopts the belief that they can deploy this solution themselves, either because they feel that they can do it, or they cannot get the financial commitment for partner services.
-Either way, this approach will greatly increase the risk to the initiative and to the organization.
+An organization adopts the belief that it can deploy a solution[AU: a solution OK?] itself, either because it feels that it can do it or because it cannot get the financial commitment for partner services.
+Either way, this approach greatly increases risk to the initiative and to the organization.
 Because PPM encompasses technology with processes and affects organizational culture, expertise in architecting and configuring the appropriate solution to match the organization’s current status while allowing for growth is crucial.

 It’s not simply about the technology.
-There is always an organizational change component to the deployment of any PPM solution that cannot be overlooked.
+The organizational change component that accompanies deployment of any PPM solution cannot be overlooked.
 Even the smallest change is difficult and often resisted.

-The mentality of “I already have Project on the desktop, how hard can it be to just save my files to the server?” can undermine building the firm foundation to support organization and departmental growth.
+Users who think “I already have Project on the desktop, how hard can it be to just save my files to the server?” can undermine building a firm foundation to support organization and departmental growth.
 PPM is bigger than just the project level.

-Thoughts of “I wish we had thought of that when we originally deployed the system” (for example, reference stages of the project, template types, what department or specifically a common set of columns or rollup up reporting fields), commonly plague organizations who have rushed to get the product installed and are coming from a localized filed approach versus an Enterprise approach to deploying Project Server Partners understand how to solve the current pain points, but also know what to account for in future growth within the organization and the technology.
+Thoughts of “I wish we had thought of that when we originally deployed the system” (e.g., reference stages of the project, template types, what department or specifically a common set of columns or roll-up values for summary tasks or [AU: verify meaning] reporting fields) commonly plague organizations that have rushed to get the product installed and are coming from a localized field approach rather than an enterprise approach to deployment.
+Project Server partners understand how to solve the current pain points, but also know what to account for in future growth within the organization and the technology.